-WWI:

-Shell Shock

-Traumatic Neurosis
+WWI : Shell Shock Traumatic Neurosis

-WWII:

-Combat Exhaustion

-A-Bomb Disease Survivor Syndrome
+WWII : Combat Exhaustion A-Bomb Disease Survivor Syndrome

-Vietnam War:

-Post-Traumatic Stress Disorder
+Vietnam War: Post-Traumatic Stress Disorder

-(This audience will be familiar with the DSM IV criteria for PTSD, but may not have considered post-traumatic decline as a possible diagnoses for themselves.
+(This audience probably is not familiar with the DSM IV criteria for PTSD, and may never have considered post-traumatic decline as a possible diagnoses for themselves.
 Post-Traumatic decline refers to chronic symptoms not related to one specific trauma, but to having witnessed or experienced a number of traumas.

-4. Consider the following symptoms of PTSD (Refer to handouts, page 24).
+4. Consider the following symptoms of PTSD (Refer to handouts, page 26).